Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 Judge model gemma4:e4b served locally through Ollama, called through an OpenAI-compatible client

-Evaluation 100 held-out harmful + 100 held-out harmless out-of-distribution (OOD) prompts, compared across Original / Abliterated / Classifier++
+Evaluation 100 held-out harmful + 100 held-out harmless out-of-distribution (OOD) prompts per model, compared across Original / Abliterated / Classifier++

 Background & Motivation